slgobinath/SafeEyes/README.md

 ## How to Release?

+0. Run `update-po.sh` to generate new translation files (which will be eventually updated by translators).
+Commit and push the changes to the master branch.
 1. Checkout the latest commits from the `master` branch
 2. Run `python3 -m safeeyes` to make sure nothing is broken
 3. Update the Safe Eyes version in the following places (Open the project in VSCode and search for the current version):